 The agreement seeks to make training excellence available to players and help them in their transition to working life through a new concept of education aimed at people who understand that the current context requires professionals with a global mindset in one of the sectors with the highest demand, such as sustainability.

-For Marta Muñiz, CEO and president of The Global American University, Schiller, "We are thrilled to welcome professional players from the Spanish Rugby Federation, a sport whose values we identify with, to our Master's Degree in Sustainability.
+For Marta Muñiz, CEO and president of Schiller International University, Schiller, "We are thrilled to welcome professional players from the Spanish Rugby Federation, a sport whose values we identify with, to our Master's Degree in Sustainability.
 The capacity for effort, discipline, creativity and resilience that these players demonstrate in their day-to-day lives are very beneficial skills for both their studies and professional life."